Updated February 20, 2026

 After leaving the washroom, I ordered a tea that required pinching off mint leaves from a cluster of stalks on the counter — something I wouldn’t have attempted without clean hands.

-By the way, it was one of the best cups of tea I’d ever had.
+It was one of the best cups of tea I’d ever had.

 Buying and using soap leaves